 The image in Figure 4 is of 77- year old Greek citizen Giorgos Chatzifotiadis, one of many Greek pensioners who were adversely affected by the country’s debt crisis (Yam, 2015).

-Chatzifotiadiswas photographed outside of an Athens bank sobbing on the ground after he could not withdraw a pension on behalf of his wife (Yam, 2015).
+Chatzifotiadiswas photographed outside of an Athens bank, sobbing on the ground after not withdrawing a pension on behalf of his wife (Yam, 2015).
 Pension funds have lost about 2.5 billion euros since 2012 in Greece, which is backlogged with more than 400,000 pension applications to deal with, and this is considered to have added to the country’s existing tally of 2.65 million pensioners (Nardelli, 2015).

-Alongside the package of savings and tax increases, Greece's creditors are demanding the government cut pensions by an equivalent of 1 percent of the country’s GDP (Nardelli, 2015).
+Alongside the package of savings and tax increases, Greece’s creditors demand the government cut pensions by an equivalent of 1 percent of the country’s GDP (Nardelli, 2015).

-However, the creditors' demands have not been complied with by the Greek PM and his finance minister.
+However, the Greek PM and his finance minister have not complied with the demands of the creditors.
 Several factors need to be taken into account for the pension system in Greece.

-Firstly, solely based on the country's demographic profile, Greece has about 20.5 percent of people over the age of 65 in terms of its ageing population.
+Firstly, solely based on the country’s demographic profile, Greece has about 20.5 percent of people over 65 in terms of its ageing population.
 Coupled with that is the youth unemployment rate, which is still above 50 percent.

 Thus, the younger generations cannot generate funds to pay for elderly services such as pensions shortly.
 Furthermore, Greek society is very dependent on its pensioners.